IgniteUI/ignite-ui/src/css/frameworks/bootstrap3/README.txt

 *** bootstrap3/themes/[Theme name] ***

-themes/[Theme name]/images - Contain all images related to the theme (This will be removed after we implement the web font in each theme) themes/[Theme name]/infragistics.theme.less - This is the root file for the theme,this file import all partial files in "_shared-styles" + "variables.less" and "mixins.less" themes/[Theme name]/variables.less - contain all variables related to Ignite UI components themes/[Theme name]/mixins.less - contain all mixins related to Ignite UI components
+themes/[Theme name]/images - Contain all images related to the theme (This will be removed after we implement the web font in each theme)

+themes/[Theme name]/infragistics.theme.less - This is the root file which import all partial files to form the theme

+themes/[Theme name]/infragistics-ignite-ui-controls - Contain all theme styles related to ignite ui controls

+themes/[Theme name]/jquery-ui-theme.less -  Contain all theme styles for jQuery UI components

+themes/[Theme name]/jquery-ui-overrides.less -  Contain all styles, that are needed, in order to make ignite UI component's to work properly witch jQueryUI components.

+themes/[Theme name]/variables.less - contain all variables related to Ignite UI components

+themes/[Theme name]/mixins.less - contain all mixins related to Ignite UI components

-NOTE: the root file "infragistics.theme.less" is the only file that needs to be compiled to .CSS
+NOTE: the root file "infragistics-theme-less" is the only file that needs to be compiled to .CSS
-NOTE: The order for the imported files in "infragistics.theme.less" is important!
+NOTE: The order for the imported files inside "infragistics.theme.less" is important!
 In order the theme to work correctly.

 ==== STYLE GUIDES ====

 *** bootstrap3/style-guides ***
-This folder holds the style guides for all bootstrap 3 related themes
+This folder holds the style guides for all jQuery UI related themes

 - how to change the style guide to much the theme you are using
 1. Go to "style-guide/style-guide.less"